nestorSag/streaming-gmm/README.md

 val cpReg = new ConjugatePrior(k,dim) //pass k and data dimensionality val lbReg = new LogBarrier()

-optim.setRegularizer(lbReg)
+myOptim.setRegularizer(lbReg)
-model.setOptimizer(optim)
+model.setOptimizer(myOptim)
 ```
-Its usually better to use ```LogBarrier``` because it is cheaper computationally and memory-wise and has a smaller effect on the final model's quality.
+It is usually better to use ```LogBarrier``` because it is cheaper computationally and memory-wise and has a smaller effect on the final model's quality.

 ### Classifying Data